A natural fit

 Wu partnered with Solidscape® and Stratasys® to build her LACE collection — a series of ready-to-wear 3D printed jewelry inspired by line-based geometry and intricate, organic movement.

 Complex geometry, smooth finish

-The Papilio ring pictured above is the perfect example of Wu’s fluid design, evoking the graceful fluttering movement of a butterfly wing.
+The Papilio ring pictured below is the perfect example of Wu’s fluid design, evoking the graceful fluttering movement of a butterfly wing.
 Once the complex Papilio wax model was 3D printed, it was cast in sterling silver using the lost wax investment casting process.
 The ring was then finished and hand polished to achieve its lustrous appearance.